 1,002 CAT questions tagged across all sections (2021–2025).
 Here's where the marks actually come from.

-A cross-section analysis of every question from CAT 2021–2025.
-RC Inference is the single most tested skill in the paper.
-Tables-based DI is second.
+A cross-section analysis of all 1,002 questions from CAT 2021–2025.
+RC Inference (120 Qs) and Arithmetic (124 Qs) are the two biggest skill buckets.
+Tables-based DI is third.
 Most prep plans have the emphasis backwards.

 The full picture